DanKos22/SystemOnChipDesignAndVerification/README.md

-This project implements a digital stopwatch on a reconfigurable System-on-Chip (SoC) platform using FPGA technology and the Xilinx Vivado toolchain.
+This project implements a digital stopwatch on a reconfigurable System-on-Chip (SoC) platform using Field-Programmable Gate Array (FPGA) technology and the Xilinx Vivado toolchain.
 The design was developed and tested for the Basys3 FPGA Development Board.